 The two sample texts above are very short (one and two sentence respectively).
 Do not generalize with samples of this size.
 Nevertheless, you can find consistencies which suggests you can use LIX across other languages and at a variety of levels — from young children’s materials through to secondary level and adult texts.

 According to Eurostat, in 2019, over 80% of students at the upper secondary level in the European Union were studying at least two foreign languages.
-This emphasizes the importance of having readability tools for diverse texts.
+This emphasizes that we need readability tools for diverse texts.

 Globalization has changed how countries use language.
 More people speak multiple languages, so we must make content clear for different groups.
 The challenge is not only language—but also culture.
 While tools like LIX can measure text readability, we also need to understand cultural differences, idioms, and local expressions.
 We need researchers from linguistics, cognitive science, and cultural studies to work together to ensure our texts resonate and make sense to readers.